darko-sys/Robot-Control/README.md

 My robot has a servo in the base, which moves horizontally (servopin1).
 Servo 2,3,4 move the robots' members vertically, Servo5 rotates the claw, which is opened and closed by Servo 6.

-It's a chinese aluminium case robot I bought for about € 30 plus six metal gear servos which operate at about 5V.
+It's one of those chinese aluminium case robots I bought for about € 30 plus six metal gear servos which operate at about 5V.
+You need to provide power from an independent supply, the Pi will be overstrained!
+To be sure not to harm your Pi, you should use resistors on the signal wires.
+You need to wire the Pi and the power supply to the same ground level, else it will not work properly. <b><i>Mistakes in the wiring may easily result in destruction of your Pi.</i></b>

 The interface supports input through keyboard (arrow keys), left/right arrow for servo choice, up/down for increase/decrease pulse wave (PW).
 PageUp/PageDown for increase/decrease of increase/decrease steps.